GeniXCMS/genixcms-docs/docs/api/image.class.md

 Return: `''`

 This method will compress selected `png` type image.
 This method need image processor called **pngquant** it's free and opensource image processor.
+You can download and install it manually.
+Download it from [https://pngquant.org](https://pngquant.org)